Research groups

 Recent publications

-miR-107 represses DMPK and is sequestered by CUG repeats triggering the MSI2/miR-7 pathogenesis axis in myotonic dystrophy
+miR-107 represses DMPK and is sequestered by CUG repeats triggering the MSI2/miR-7 pathogenesis axis in myotonic dystrophy.

-Moreno N. et al, (2025), Molecular Therapy Nucleic Acids, 36
+Moreno N. et al, (2025), Mol Ther Nucleic Acids, 36